All lifelong learning courses are for people aged 19 years and over.

 If you are in receipt of a benefit, proof of this must be shown when you enrol for your course.

 Please bring original documents as we are unable to accept photocopies.

 All our courses are for adults aged 19 years and over

 Circumstances that qualify for a concessionary rate on qualification courses (course code begins with V):

 - In receipt of Employment and Support Allowance (work-related activity only)

-- In receipt of Universal Credit (work related requirments group, work preparation group or work focused groups)
+- In receipt of Universal Credit (work related requirements group, work preparation group or work focused groups)